 - Oversee staff presentation, uniforms, customer service training and adherence to Museum standards, discipline and incentive programs.

-Bachelor’s degree plus 7 or more years of related box office, customer service and attraction experience; or equivalent combination of education and experience.
-Qualified candidates will have the ability to effectively present information and respond to questions from groups of managers, customers, and vendors, as well as an ability to calculate figures and analyze general business periodicals.
-Supervisory experience a MUST.
-Ability to manage in a high stress, high visitor volume atmosphere, demonstrating leadership and an ability to handle changing field conditions.
+Bachelor’s degree and 10 or more years of related box office, customer service and attraction experience; or equivalent combination of education and experience.
+Qualified candidates will have the ability to effectively present information in one on one and small group situations to customers, staff and superiors.
+Supervisory experience a MUST, with the ability to manage in a high stress, high visitor volume atmosphere, demonstrating leadership and an ability to handle changing field conditions.
+The ideal candidate must be comfortable in public speaking to both staff and museum guests with ability to direct individuals and/or groups.
 The candidate will have the ability to organize and manage multiple tasks; to liaise with a variety of technical and operational personnel and strong organizational skills and the ability to meet deadlines.
-He/she must be proficient computer knowledge, including proficiency with word processing, database, PowerPoint and spreadsheet software.
-Ability to work independently, as well as in a team environment.
+He/she must have proficient computer knowledge, including proficiency with Microsoft Office and the ability to understand and operate ticketing system for sales operation.
+Tessitura experience a plus.
 Ability to work weekends, holidays, and evenings as necessary.

 We offer a competitive salary, benefits and the opportunity to be a part of a very rewarding time in the Museum’s history!